trumanng10/MAPI2024/Day3/k8s.md

-To access a Kubernetes cluster on **DigitalOcean**, follow these steps:

 ### 1. **Create a Kubernetes Cluster on DigitalOcean**
 If you haven’t already created a Kubernetes cluster on DigitalOcean, follow these steps: